Welcome To Engage Palm Desert

 I would be happy to serve on a committee to investigate.

-Nick Latkovic about 1 year ago
+Nick Latkovic almost 2 years ago

 What happened to Haystack Rd calming project that was to begin construction Jan.
 6, 2023?